levnikolaevicmiskyn/ISA/lab1/project/sim/README.md

 >tstart = 0ns
 >tend = 20us

-you need to modify tend accordingly with the number of samples you have generated.
-The clock period should not be touched. tend must be at least (N_samples + 100)* clock.
+you need to modify tend accordingly with the number of samples you have generated. tend must be at least (N_samples + 100)* clock.
 A longer time is not a problem.
 >tstep = 1ns
 >duration = ${Simulation:tend}